 Experiment 2

-In Experiment 2, the effect of combined MIP was investigated online.
-The texts confirmed in Experiment 1 were adopted in Experiment 2.
-In the experiment, the participants performed mainly Tower of London task after MIP.
-At the timing of between each tasks, participants answered subjective ratings of their current mood with VAS, PANAS, PANAS-X. From both of the behavioral and subjective aspects, we saw the effect and the duration of combined MIP.
-In Experiment 2, only one experimental condition was collected in a different period from other conditions as an improvement of neutral MIP.
-However, the protocol of the condition was the same except the participants and stimuli and conditions were between subject factor.
+In Experiment 2, the effect of combined MIPs was investigated online.
+The texts confirmed in Experiment 1 were used in Experiment 2.
+In this experiment, the participants mainly performed the Tower of London task after the MIP.
+Between each task, participants provided subjective ratings of their current mood with VAS (visual analog scales), PANAS, and PANAS-X. From both the behavioral and subjective aspects, we saw the effect and duration of the combined MIP.
+In Experiment 2, only one experimental condition was collected in a different period from the other conditions as an improvement of the neutral MIP.
+However, the protocol for the condition was the same, except the participants, stimuli and conditions were between-subjects factor.
 Thus, the data was analyzed at the same time.

 Method